brianbrownton/cask-automation/README.md

 In Python 3 with some things on the blacklist, it usually takes about 900s (15m).

-If there are casks you want ignored, add them to the `blacklist.txt` file.
+If there are casks you want ignored, add them to the `blacklist-appcast.txt` file.
 Just add the cask name, not the filename.